Updated July 5, 2023

 - Quickstart Template uses Azure infrastructure in declarative syntax.

-- No need to form a sequence for the end to end process as Orchestration is managed by the resource manager.
+- No need to form a sequence for the end-to-end process as the resource manager manages Orchestration.

-In conclusion, users have to update a template file and by giving the storage and resource type details in the JSON format and it is managed by the resource manager so that complexity of orchestrating is minimized.
+In conclusion, users have to update a template file by giving the storage and resource type details in the JSON format, and it is managed by the resource manager so that the complexity of orchestrating is minimized.
 Hence using Quickstart Templates gives an easy way to deploy applications to Azure storage.

 This is a guide to Azure Quickstart Templates.
-Here we discuss the What are Microsoft Azure Quickstart Templates, How Azure Quickstart Templates works and How to use Quickstart Templates in Azure.
+Here we discuss What Microsoft Azure Quickstart Templates, How Azure Quickstart Templates works, and How to use Quickstart Templates in Azure are.
 You may also have a look at the following articles to learn more –